percona/pmm-doc/docs/dbaas/databases.md

 To monitor a DB cluster, set up a [public address](../how-to/configure.md#public-address) for PMM Server first.

-You can create a DB cluster literally at the click of a button.
-All the fields will be automatically populated with the default values.
+You can create a DB cluster with the click of a button!
+We have populated all needed fields with suitable defaults but you can customize many aspects of your DB cluster's configuration.

 To create a DB cluster, do the following: